Reglas de evaluación

 Data policy settings

-The set of options displayed under this option are related to the security text/policy settings about which your respondents have to be aware of before continuing filling in the survey.
+The set of options displayed under this option are related to the security text/policy settings.
+These are the settings that survey participants need to be aware of before completing the survey.

 For more details, access our wiki section on data policy settings.

-This panel is for those users that would like to enhance their templates by using the inheritance function and the bootswatch themes.
+This panel is for users who would like to enhance their templates by using the inheritance function and the bootswatch themes.

 For more details, access our wiki section on theme options.

-You can edit in this panel presentation- and navigation-related settings of your survey.
-These changes impact how the respondent sees your survey.
+In this panel you can edit presentation- and navigation-related settings.
+These changes impact how the survey is presented to survey participants.
 You can choose to show the number of the questions at the beginning of the survey, a progress bar or the current statistics of the survey once it is completed, and so on.

 For a complete description, access the following link.

-You can edit from this menu different survey participants table settings.
+From this menu you can edit different survey participants table settings.
 For example, you can choose to anonymize all the responses you get from a survey or allow public survey registration.

 For a complete description of the options, access our wiki section on survey participants handling.